-Veteran Indiana Broadcasters Jack Rinehart, Joe McConnell, Ken Speck, and Steve Starnes to be Inducted into Indiana Broadcast Pioneers Richard M. Fairbanks Hall of Fame
+Veteran Indiana Broadcasters Jack Rinehart, Joe McConnell, Ken Speck, and Steve Starnes Inducted into Indiana Broadcast Pioneers Richard M. Fairbanks Hall of Fame

-Carmel, Ind. – July 31, 2017 – Four Hoosier broadcasting legends are being inducted into the Indiana Broadcast Pioneers Hall of Fame this November.
+Carmel, Ind. – November 3, 2017 – Four Hoosier broadcasting legends were today inducted into the Indiana Broadcast Pioneers Hall of Fame.
 The Indiana Broadcasters Association today announced the 2017 class which includes sportscaster Joe McConnell, TV reporter Jack Rinehart, radio personality Ken Speck, and TV videographer Steve Starnes.

 “This distinguished group of broadcasters represents the best our industry has to offer, not just for Indiana, but nationally.
-Joe, Jack, Ken, and Steve join more than 170 other broadcasters in the Hall of Fam and we are looking forward to recognizing their careers in the fall at IBA’s annual conference, said IBA executive Director Dave Arland.
+Joe, Jack, Ken, and Steve join more than 170 other broadcasters in the Hall of Fame and we were pleased to recognize their careers at our annual conference, said IBA executive Director Dave Arland.

 TV Reporter Jack Rinehart